The Pigskin Palooka

 The Pigskin Palooka is a 1937 Our Gang short comedy film directed by Gordon Douglas.
-It was the 159th Our Gang short (160th episode, 70th talking short, and 71st talking episode) that was released.
+It was the 159th Our Gang short to be released.

 Plot

 Having written of his football heroics in military school, Alfalfa returns home to a hero's welcome.
 But the fact is that Alfalfa never played a game in his life and borrowed Rex's, a classmate and football player's uniform to take a picture, angering him as well.
 No sooner has he stepped off the train than his old pal Spanky, manager of the gang's football team, informs Alfalfa that he's been slated to be star player in an upcoming gridiron battle—which is to be staged within the next few hours.
 Alfalfa winds up winning the game in a total fluke, which Buckwheat and Porky helped cause.